 I was described by George, my former mentor, as having “pit bull tenacity and will not give up until I find a solution”.
 This is pretty apt as I do not like not knowing or not finding the answer.

 If you need help with anything from building a site from scratch, trouble-shooting problems with your website, hosting migration, site upgrades, I can help.
-I do not have a contact form on this site because they mostly attract SPAM, but you can reach me via <a href=”https://twitter.com/iconifyit>Twitter or at scott at vectoriconset dot net.
+You can reach me via the contact form on this site, or you can reach me via Twitter/@iconifyit, or at scott at atomiclotus dot net.
 My direct contact information is also included in my resumé.